A dream doesn’t become reality through magic; it takes sweat, determination and hard work.– Colin Powell

 Step 1 – Calculate Expenses and Find Your Living Cost

-In the first step you will learn how much money you are spending, and what you are spending it on.
+In Step 1, Calculate Expenses and Find Your Living Cost, you will learn how much money you are spending, and what you are spending it on.
 You will also discover if you are coming out ahead or behind each month.
 With credit cards and other forms of debt available to many of us today, its easy to lose track of how much you are really spending until its too late.

 It’s hard to know where to go unless you know where you’ve been.